BOOtak/CCOS-disk-utils/README.md

 -z, --delete-file FILE   Delete file from the image -n, --target-name NAME   Replace / delete / copy or add file with the name NAME
                          in the image
--l, --in-place           Write changes to the original imag
+-l, --in-place           Write changes to the original image
 ```

 ## Examples